goldenshark0702/BID/README.md

 # BID
-It's my private BID stations
+It's my private BID stations for job hunting.
+There are a lot of sections in this platform.